 Choosing between a hard-sided crate and a wire crate can be tricky.
 Some dogs have a preference for one type, so you may need to test a different one if your pup seems uncomfortable.
 If you have a growing puppy, we recommend choosing a crate with an adjustable panel so that the size can grow with your dog.

 3. Never Use the Crate as Punishment

 Successful crate training means that your dog associates the crate with safety and calm.
 If he or she is forced into the crate following bad behavior while you are upset, a negative relationship will develop.
 It’s a good idea to always provide a reward when your dog goes into the crate, even if he or she is fully trained.
 Your older dog will still appreciate the reward!

 Like choosing the right kind of crate, finding your dog’s favorite bedding option might require some trial and error.
 Some dogs will prefer a thick, soft, padded bed while others might want a thinner blanket.
 Paying attention to where your dog sleeps while outside of the crate will help you understand his/her preferences.

 There are many ways to teach your dog to feel comfortable inside a crate, and some dogs will need a more gradual plan than others.
 The most important factor is to ensure that this is a positive experience for your puppy.
 Once your dog is relaxed in the crate, you’ll find that house training, traveling, and curbing bad behaviors while you’re not watching will be so much easier!

-Feel free to ask your BetterVet veterinarian any questions you might have about crate training.
+Feel free to schedule a check-up for your puppy or a virtual vet visit with BetterVet to ask any questions you might have about crate training.
 We’re happy to help!
 With over 50 years of combined experience, trust us to help keep your pup safe and sound.